Applying to Dutchess Day

 Step 3.
 Class Visit and Evaluation

-Preschool: Preschool applicants participate in a screening in April where they have the opportunity to play in the preschool classroom and meet with the preschool teachers for assessment.
+Preschool: Preschool three-year-old applicants participate in a screening where they have the opportunity to play in the preschool classroom and meet with the preschool teachers for assessment.
+Preschool four-year-old applicants will spend a morning visiting school.
+All preschool children must be self-sufficient in the bathroom by the start of the school year.

-Kindergarten: Kindergarten applicants will spend a half-day visiting the preschool (same age children) classroom and meet with the kindergarten teacher for assessment.
+Kindergarten: Kindergarten applicants will spend a half- day visiting the preschool (same age children) classroom and meet with the teacher for assessment.

 Grades 1-8: Applicants visit DDS for two consecutive days.
 During this time, applicants will experience a normal day at DDS and be evaluated by classroom teachers and assessed for admission.
 Rising 2nd – 8th graders will take the ISEE test for admission.